candoumbe/Queries/README.md

     .Where("Nickname", EqualTo, "Robin");
 ```

-or even combine them using a [BatchQuery](./src/Queries.Core/Builders/BatchQuery.cs)
+or even combine them using a [BatchQuery][class-builders-batch-query]

 ```csharp
 BatchQuery batch = new BatchQuery(